New in version: 2.9.0

 3. Operation-specific hooks - Called for specific MCP operations like on_call_tool

-For example, when a client calls a tool, your middleware will receive three separate hook calls:
+For example, when a client calls a tool, your middleware will receive multiple hook calls:

-1. First: on_message (because it’s any MCP message)
+2. on_message (because it’s any MCP message) for the tool call itself

-2. Second: on_request (because tool calls expect responses)
+3. on_request (because tool calls expect responses) for the tool call itself

-3. Third: on_call_tool (because it’s specifically a tool execution)
+4. on_call_tool (because it’s specifically a tool execution) for the tool call itself

 This hierarchy allows you to target your middleware logic with the right level of specificity.
 Use on_message for broad concerns like logging, on_request for authentication, and on_call_tool for tool-specific logic like performance monitoring.